-In shaping this point, they imparted questions as to when the frustration would arise – when Kuwait was invaded; when the UN took action; upon the build up of allied forces; if conflict appeared imminent, or when the war started?
-They state, “The law seems to be that even if hostilities had never broken out if it appeared to a reasonable person that holidays were about to be affected then a decision to treat the contract as frustrated would be justified.
+In shaping this point, they imparted questions as to when the frustration would arise – when Kuwait was invaded; when the UN took action; upon the build-up of allied forces; if conflict appeared imminent, or when the war started?
+They state, “The law seems to be that even if hostilities had never broken out if it appeared to a reasonable person that holidays were about to be affected then a decision to treat the contract as frustrated would be justified”.

-In the case of Health and timeshare are you well and fit to travel or is the condition you suffer from frustrating the contractual obligations you can no longer fulfil
+In the case of health and timeshare, are you well and fit to travel, or is the condition you suffer from frustrating the contractual obligations you can no longer fulfil?

-In any event it provides a reasonable argument in the case of illness and an argument which the resort will have to consider and risk assess before actioning any claim against you.
+You need to spend time considering this issue, your own evidence and use it along with other rights to argue your position.
+In any event, it provides a reasonable argument in the case of illness and an argument which the resort will have to consider and risk assess before actioning any claim against you.

-Frustration in English law is as explained an English contract law doctrine.
-It acts as a tool to set aside contracts where an unforeseen event either renders contractual obligations impracticable, or drastically changes the party’s chief purpose for entering into the contract in the first place.
+Frustration in English law is as explained in English contract law doctrine.
+It acts as a tool to set aside contracts where an unforeseen event either renders contractual obligations impracticable or drastically changes the party’s chief purpose for entering into the contract in the first place.
 Historically, there had been no way of setting aside an impracticable contract after their formation; it was not until 1863, and the case of Taylor v Caldwell, that the first phase of the doctrine of frustration became established.

-Whilst the doctrine has seen development from its inauguration, it is still narrow in application; Lord Roskill said that it is: “not lightly to be invoked to relieve contracting parties of the normal consequences of imprudent bargains.”
+Whilst the doctrine has seen development from its inauguration, it is still narrow in the application; Lord Roskill said that it is: “not lightly to be invoked to relieve contracting parties of the normal consequences of imprudent bargains.”

-In a lot of the cases it is explained that there was an implied proviso in the contract which operated to release the parties from performing it, and in all of them I think that was at bottom the principle upon which the court proceeded.
+In a lot of the cases it is explained that there was an implied proviso in the contract which operated to release the parties from performing it, and in all of them, I think that was at bottom the principle upon which the court proceeded.

-Last modified: 15th February 2016
+Last modified: 15th April 2020